-The noise in the GOES-15 IR bands was monitored using Noise Equivalent delta Radiance (NEdR) and Noise Equivalent delta Temperature (NEdT) of blackbody scan data with the GOES IPM system.
+The noise in the GOES-15 IR bands was monitored using Noise Equivalent delta Radiance (NEdR) and Noise Equivalent delta Temperature (NEdT) of the blackbody scan data with the GOES IPM system.
 GOES-15 Imager IR band noise in temperature units is compared to the rest of the GOES series (GOES-8 through GOES-14) in Table 4.3.
-The data clearly shows that the noise of all the GOES Imager Infrared (IR) bands are well below their specifications.
-The noise of the four GOES-15 IR bands are comparable with those of other GOES-N/O/P instruments and band-6 seems to be the noisiest among the all four similar instruments.
+The data clearly show that the noise levels of all the GOES Imager Infrared (IR) bands are well below their specifications.
+The noise levels of the four GOES-15 IR bands are comparable with those of other GOES-N/O/P instruments and band 6 seems to be the noisiest among the four similar instruments.